PrintN/PrintN.github.io/content/en/posts/step-by-step-guide-for-publishing-your-open-source-app-on-f-droid/index.md

 ```

 ## Conclusion
 I hope this guide has helped you successfully publish your app to F-Droid!
-If you encounter any issues, don't hesitate to ask for help on the [F-Droid's forum](https://forum.f-droid.org/).
+If you encounter any issues, don't hesitate to ask for help on the [F-Droid`s forum](https://forum.f-droid.org/).
 Additionally, consider [donating to F-Droid](https://f-droid.org/en/donate/)  to support their mission of providing a free, open, and privacy-respecting app store.